kushal-10/inventory-dynamics/docs/joss/paper.md

 single_controller.predict(current_inventory=10)
 ```

+This function returns the order quantity under the `single_controller` policy, given a current inventory level of 10.

 ### Other controllers

 In addition to the neural network control method, single-sourcing dynamics can also be managed using a traditional base-stock controller.
 This approach provides a useful baseline for comparison and is often used in inventory management due to its simplicity and interpretability.